intel/pepc/docs/guide-topology.md

 - On a hybrid system, the output will also include the "hybrid" column to distinguish between core types (E-core, P-core, etc.).
 - On a multi-package Granite Rapids Xeon system, the output will also include package and die scopes.
-It will also include the "DieType" column to distinguish between compute and non-compute dies (there are I/O dies on Granite Rapids, which do not have CPUs, but have PCIe controllers and frequency control knobs).
+It will also include the "DieType" column to distinguish between compute and non-compute dies (I/O dies on Granite Rapids Xeon do not have CPUs, but have PCIe controllers and uncore control).

 But you can customize the output by specifying which scopes to include or exclude using the '--columns' option.